kateinoigakukun/wasminspect/docs/tutorial.md

 ### Source Directory mapping for the binary built by other machine

 If the binary is built in remote machine, DWARF records remote source directory path.
-If you have same structure soruce directory in debugging machine, you can map the source directory.
+If you have same structure source directory in debugging machine, you can map the source directory.

 This is similar feature to [LLDB's source-map.](https://lldb.llvm.org/use/map.html#miscellaneous)